 Thousand Palms is a somewhat small town located in the state of California.
 With a population of 8,270 people and two constituent neighborhoods, Thousand Palms is the 445th largest community in California.

-Thousand Palms is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Thousand Palms isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Thousand Palms are a mix of both white- and blue-collar jobs.
 Overall, Thousand Palms is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Thousand Palms who work in personal care services (12.54%), sales jobs (11.52%), and office and administrative support (9.58%).
+There are especially a lot of people living in Thousand Palms who work in sales jobs (13.81%), maintenance occupations (11.65%), and office and administrative support (9.89%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Thousand Palms has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Thousand Palms has few renters and college students.
 But the biggest reason it is quieter in Thousand Palms than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Thousand Palms may be for you.